CS

 Feature Showdown

-The Toyota C-HR features a 10.5-inch touchscreen, while the Mitsubishi Eclipse Cross PHEV gets a 8-inch display.
+The Toyota C-HR features a 12.3-inch touchscreen paired with a 7-inch digital dash, while the Mitsubishi Eclipse Cross PHEV gets a 8-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota C-HR stands out with wireless Apple CarPlay/Android Auto that you will not find on the Mitsubishi Eclipse Cross PHEV.
 The Mitsubishi Eclipse Cross PHEV counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.